anc2001/notes/7:1:22/orientation_update.md

  ## Mask generation
 `constraint operator constraint`

-Each 2D location slice of `shape = (dimension, dimension)` corresponds to a possible orientation of the object.
+Each 2D location slice of `shape = (dimension, dimension)` in the final mask corresponds to a possible orientation of the object.
 For each possible orientation `a_o`, evaluate the two constraints and the operator to produce a single 2D slice.
 Evaluation of the constraints involves solving the constraint given the object orientation `a_o` for each possible direction objects face in the room.
 The masks for each constraint is then combined with the operator and finally unioned together to produce the final output slice.

-**Note:** If we impose another restriction on the syntax of mask generation stating that one constraint must be a location constraint and one must be an orientation constraint and have the operator always be an intersection, then we can do Kai's little optimization trick of not even computing the mask for invalid orientations.
+**Note:** If we impose another restriction on the syntax of mask generation stating that one constraint must be a location constraint and one must be an orientation constraint and have the operator always be an intersection, then we can do Kai's little optimization trick of not even computing the mask for invalid orientations and only compute the location constraint for the valid angles.

 ## Reading Diagrams
 ### Left side